-- 1. Read the safety information that begins on page iii, "Installation guidelines" on page 29, and follow any special handling and installation instructions that come with the replacement battery. - 2.
+- 1. Read "Safety information" on page 101 and "Installation guidelines" on page 25., and follow any special handling and installation instructions that come with the replacement battery. - 2.
 Turn off the server and all attached peripheral devices.
 Disconnect all power cords; then, disconnect all external signal cables from the server. - 3.
-Remove the server from the rack; then, remove the server cover (see "Removing the cover and bezel" on page 32). - Attention: Do not remove the PCI adapter shield from the server. - 4.
+Remove the server from the rack; then, remove the server cover (see "Removing the cover and bezel" on page 27). - 4.
 Uncover the system board by pulling the PCI adapter shield to one side.